lapce/plugin-server-protocol/_specifications/psp/0.1/specification.md

 {% include_relative client/registerSubscribedMethod.md %}
 {% include_relative client/unregisterSubscribedMethod.md %}

-### <a href="#languageFeatures" name="languageFeatures" class="anchor">Language Features</a>
+### <a href="#pluginFeatures" name="pluginFeatures" class="anchor">Plugin Features</a>

-Plugin Feature provide the actual smarts in the Plugin server protocol.
-The are usually executed on a [text document, position] tuple.
+Plugin Features provide much of the behavior in the Plugin Sever Protocol.
 The main language feature categories are:

 * LSP features (steming from LSP), and some methods for LSP handling
 * Settings features, like adding new settings or registering commands